nedbat/coveragepy/doc/cmd.rst

 some files are missing, or if your Python execution is tricky enough that file names are synthesized without real source files.

+If you provide a ``--fail-under`` value, the total percentage covered will be compared to that value.
+If it is less, the command will exit with a status code of 2, indicating that the total coverage was less than your target.
+This can be used as part of a pass/fail condition, for example in a continuous integration server.
+This option isn't available for **annotate**.

 .. _cmd_summary: